-The decision to include these additives to the experiment was to make sure there was some form of control for pH levels.
-To test this, I used baking soda as one of the additives since it makes the water more alkaline which would hinder the yeast activity, demonstrating that the pH is important to the yeast's health.
-My main comparison is the control of just water in the hydration of the dough.
-If the baking soda batch of bread still rose like the others, it could rule out that pH was important for the baker's yeast.
-The control for this experiment was just water.
-Room temperature tap water will indicate if any of the additives did contribute to the increase or decrease of the rate of reaction of the dough.
-If there was not a significant change in the control of water and those which were high in glucose, then those results could potentially rule out that just adding sugar would not stimulate the yeast.
-The expected results of this are that anything that would naturally increase the sugar content of the water without over saturating the solution would create a more favourable environment for the yeast and would perform better overall based on the weight loss measured.
+The decision to include 2 particular additives to the experiment was to make sure there was some form of control for pH levels.
+One was baking soda, since it makes the water more alkaline, which would hinder the yeast activity, making it show that the pH is important to the yeast's health, and my main comparison is the control of just water in the hydration of the dough.
+If the baking soda batch of bread still rose like the others it could rule out that pH was important for the baker's yeast.
+The control for this experiment was just water shows that just room temperature tap water will indicate that if any of the additives did contribute to the increase or decrease of the rate of reaction of the dough.
+If there was not a significant change in the control of water and those which were high in glucose, then with those results could potentially rule out that just adding sugar would not stimulate the yeast.
+The expected results of this are that anything that would naturally increase the sugar content of the water, without over saturating the solution would create a more favourable environment for the yeast would perform better overall based on the weight loss measured.
 The significance of the results can be used later to help make the yeast perform better for industrial purposes or even to help home bakers who want to have a better loaf of yeasted bread.

-Methods and Materials
+Methods and materials

-A list of exact ingredients, brands, and types of containers used in this research project will be in the appendix, as well as a guide for terminology that is used in reference to the process of baking bread.

-In this experiment, ten different additives were used to help the yeast proof and ferment prior to the hydration step of the dough making, and the weight of the dough was measured every twenty minutes for a total of two hours after the initial mixing to see how active the yeast was based on what was added to the water in the hydration step.
-The weight of the dough was then tracked to see how much weight the yeast consumed to the tenth of a gram in 3 batches of 10 doughs.
-The results were then compared through a Multiple Comparisons of Means: Tukey Contrasts test through RCmdr to compare the mean weight loss of the additives with each other and see if there is statistical evidence that is significantly different, and if conclusions could be drawn to what is the most effective additive to help the yeast start its fermentation process, as well as how active the yeast was based off the measured weight loss of the doughs.
-The data collected through the experiment was then run through RCmdr to get the statistical findings that were reported below.
+List of exact ingredients, brands and types of containers of everything used in this research project will be in the appendix and a guide for terminology that is used in reference to the process of baking bread.
+In this experiment ten different additives were used to help the yeast proof and ferment prior to mixing in the hydration step of the dough making and measured the weight of the dough every twenty minutes for a total of two hours after the initial mixing to see how active the yeast was based on what was added to the water in the hydration step.
+The dough was then tracked on how much weight the yeast consumed to the tenth of a gram in 3 batches of 10 doughs.
+The results which then would be compared through a Multiple Comparisons of Means: Tukey Contrasts test through RCmdr to compare and see how the additives and see if there is statistical evidence is significant different and if conclusions could be drawn to what is the best additive to help the yeast start its fermentation process and how active the yeast was based off the measured weight loss of the doughs.
+The data was then used to show that there was significance in the findings as shown in the figures below, where p<0.05, F(9,20)=14.49, p<0.0001.

-The following was the process used to make each batch of dough:
+The following was the process followed for each batch of dough made.